Skip to main content

 flashmintNoWhether to include built-in flash loans to allow lending tokens without requiring collateral as long as they're returned in the same transaction.

 crossChainBridgingNoWhether to allow authorized bridge contracts to mint and burn tokens for cross-chain transfers.
-Options are to use custom bridges on any chain, or the SuperchainERC20 standard with the predeployed SuperchainTokenBridge.
+Options are to use custom bridges on any chain, to embed an ERC-7786 based bridge directly in the token contract, or to use the SuperchainERC20 standard with the predeployed SuperchainTokenBridge.
 The SuperchainERC20 feature is only available on chains in the Superchain, and requires deploying your contract to the same address on every chain in the Superchain.

 namespacePrefixNoThe prefix for ERC-7201 namespace identifiers.
 It should be derived from the project name or a unique naming convention specific to the project.
 Used only if the contract includes storage variables and upgradeability is enabled.
 Default is "myProject".